 Federal Refinancing Programs

-If you can’t get approved to refinance your mortgage through a traditional lender, check to see if you qualify for one of these government-sponsored programs.
+If you can’t get approved to refinance through a traditional lender, check to see if you qualify for one of these government-sponsored programs.

-These are specifically aimed to help people with lower credit scores get approved for a refinanced loan.
+These are specifically aimed to help people with poor credit get approved for a refinanced loan.
 Each one has different requirements on your loan type, so read carefully before proceeding.
 If you qualify, you might be able to take advantage of significant savings.

 This program is specially designed to benefit homeowners whose mortgage is greater than the value of the home, so there are no restrictions on the loan-to-value.
 However, you do have to meet some basic qualifications to take advantage of this program.